w3f/polkadot-wiki/docs/general/getting-started.md

   [Substrate in Bits](https://polkadot.study/tutorials/substrate-in-bits/), a technical content series aimed at solving the pain points of developers building with [Polkadot SDK (Substrate)](https://docs.polkadot.com/develop/parachains/intro-polkadot-sdk/#substrate) and [Rust](https://www.rust-lang.org/).

+## Hackathon Guides

+The [Polkadot Hackathon Guide](https://github.com/polkadot-developers/hackathon-guide) provides essential info, tips, and resources to help you in your journey building on Polkadot.